jupyter/nbdime/docs/source/index.rst

    Figure: nbdime's content-aware diff

-If you have a merge conflict in a notebook, the merge driver will assure that the conflicted notebook is a valid notebook that can be viewed in the normal notebook viewer.
-In it, the conflicts will be marked similarly to how git would normally indicate conflicts, and they can be resolved as normal.
+If you have a merge conflict in a notebook, the merge driver will ensure that the conflicted notebook is a valid notebook that can be viewed in the normal notebook viewer.
+In it, the conflicts will be marked similarly to how git would normally indicate conflicts, and they can be resolved manually.
 Alternatively, nbdime provides a web-base mergetool for visualizing and resolving merge conflicts, and it can be launched by calling::

     nbdime mergetool